CIA tortured, misled, U.S. report finds, drawing calls for action

 Intelligence officials said that at one point, the Justice Department, through a specially designated prosecutor, conducted a criminal investigation into around 20 cases of allegations the CIA abused detainees.
 However, that investigation was closed without charges being filed.

-President Barack Obama signalled he was more interested in focusing on the future than reopening a dark and contentious period from the country's recent past.
+President Barack Obama signaled he was more interested in focusing on the future than reopening a dark and contentious period from the country's recent past.

-While in office Bush's vice president, Dick Cheney, and other Bush administration officials said the "harsh interrogation" programme was justified by results that included halting plots and catching terrorists.
+While in office Bush's vice president, Dick Cheney, and other Bush administration officials said the "harsh interrogation" program was justified by results that included halting plots and catching terrorists.

-Bush ended many aspects of the programme before leaving office, and Obama swiftly banned "enhanced interrogation techniques" after his 2009 inauguration.
+Bush ended many aspects of the program before leaving office, and Obama swiftly banned "enhanced interrogation techniques" after his 2009 inauguration.

 FAULTY INTELLIGENCE